 Gender & Finance recently participated to the EEA 2019 conference.
 The conference took place in Manchester from August 26 2019 to August 30 2019.
 Gender & Finance Co-founder and Professor Estefania Santacreu-Vasut presented experimental research on the stock market reaction to CEO appointments as function of gender.

 Estefania Santacreu-Vasut chaired the session on “Groups, Leadership and Gender”.

 The session included both theoretical and empirical components, including experiments that specifically looked at the gender component of leadership.

-During the session we presented our paper Stock Market Reaction to Female CEO Nominations: Is the Market Gendered? which is based on a lab experiment.
+During the session we presented our paper Stock Market Reaction to Female CEO Appointments: Is the Market Gendered? which is based on a lab experiment.

 The role of aspirations

 At the conference, several invited sessions related to gender took place.
 They were excellent, and we learned a lot.
 For instance, Professor Ghazala Azmat (Sciences Po Paris) presented her paper “Gender Promotion Gaps: Career Aspirations and Early Workplace Experiences”.
 She documents a gender promotion gap in the legal sector of 13% after 10 years of experience.
 What explains it?
 Professor Azmat found that 50 % of the gender gap in partner promotion is attributed to the role of “aspirations”, which include preferences and expectations.

 Professor Andrea Weber (Central European University) presented her very interesting paper “Female Leadership and Gender Gap withi n Firms: Evidence from anItalian Board Reform” co-authored with Professor Agata Maida.
 In their work the authors study whether gender quotas work.
 They find little evidence of spillovers of quotas on female career progression and gender representation in leadership positions within organizations.